Understanding Persuasion in Long-Running Agents: Methodology

 \section{Methodology}

-\autoref{fig:pipeline} summarizes our three-stage pipeline: (1) persuasion stage, (2) downstream task execution, and (3) process-level behavioral analysis.
+\autoref{fig:pipeline} summarizes our four-stage pipeline: (1) Add Persona, (2) Persuade, (3) Execute, and (4) Analyze.
 Within each trial, persuasion exposure and task execution are performed by the same agent instance so that any post-exposure conversational state remains available during execution.
 Agents are reinitialized between trials to prevent cross-trial carryover.